Apoorb/Emission-Rate-Look-up-Table-TX/README.md

 Batch process MOVES output files to get condensed emission rate look-up tables for different districts and years.
 Get emission four different processes: running, starts, extended idling, and idling.

+## 1. Setup

+**Connecting to the database**: The connect_to_server_db function provides the ability to connect to different databases saved in MariaDB.
+It takes database name (database_nm), user name (user_nm;
+default is "root") as arguments.
+It looks for the password in the .env file.
+The password is kept in .env file to keep it hidden.

+## 2. Analysis Work Flow

+## 3. Testing

+## 4. Future Improvements

 Project Organization
 ------------